Steve-Kirby/Steve-Kirby.github.io/index.md

 This will be in reverse chronological order with the most recent and relevent information at the top of the list.

 ### Current Goals
+  - Working on
-  - Working through android game programming course on [gamecodeschool.com](http://gamecodeschool.com/courses/android-game-programming/)
+  - Working through android game programming course on [gamecodeschool.com](http://gamecodeschool.com/courses/android-game-programming/) *POSTPONED*
-  - Working on Responsive Web Design Certification (300 hours) on [freecodecamp.org](http://www.freecodecamp.org);
+  - Working on Responsive Web Design Certification (300 hours) on [freecodecamp.org](http://www.freecodecamp.org) *POSTPONED*

 ### Past Education and Learning ###